Docs

 1. Configure LibreChat:

-Set fileStrategy to "azure" in your librechat.yaml configuration file.
+Set fileStrategy to "azure_blob" in your librechat.yaml configuration file.

 With these steps, your LibreChat application will automatically create the container (if it doesn’t exist) and manage file uploads, downloads, and deletions using Azure Blob Storage as your CDN.
 Managed Identity provides a secure alternative by eliminating the need for long-term credentials.